ashad12/Pneumonia-Udacity/README.md

 Model evaluation parameters including *AUC* plot, *recall*, *precision*, and *accuracy* have been computed and the optimum classification threshold is found according to the maximum attained *F1* value.

+### Phase 3: Testing & Postprocessing
+The [Inference](Inference.ipnyb) file is prepared to assess the model performance on 6 new, unseen X-ray  images.
+The code starts with reading the DICOM file followed by applying the preprocessing functions used in model training.
+The processed data are then fed to the model saved in training section to predict the presence of pneumonia.
+The result along with some info such as patient age and the assigned label are printed for conclusion.

+**A note on prediction:** check_dicom method reads the important data form DICOM file and compare it with the algorithm requirements such as age, scanned body part, and patient position.
+If any of the aforementioned requirements differ from the model’s predetermined values, instead of rejecting prediction, a warning message will be included in the final report indicating the discrepancy.
+To compare the result, *Study Description* from DICOM file is also printed.